A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: Main results

-Note that, while Theorem~\ref{MainThm1} was previously known for reductive group schemes $\bG$ coming from the ground field, in certain cases the corollary is a new result even for such group schemes.
+While Theorem~\ref{MainThm1} was previously known for reductive group schemes $\bG$ coming from the ground field (see~\cite{C-TO,R1,R2}), in certain cases the corollary is a new result even for such group schemes.
+For example, it was not known for split group schemes $\bG$ of type $E_8$.
+Also, the corollary was not known for $\mathop{\mathrm{Spin}}(A,\sigma)$, where $A$ is a skew-field over a field $k$ ($\mathop{\mathrm{char}} k\ne2$) and $\sigma$ is an involution of orthogonal type on $A$.

 For a scheme $U$ we denote by $\A^1_U$ the affine line over $U$ and by $\P^1_U$ the projective line over $U$.
-Let $T$ be a $U$-scheme.
-By a principal $\bG$-bundle over $T$ we understand a principal $\bG\times_UT$-bundle.
+If $T$ is a $U$-scheme, we will use the term ``principal $\bG$-bundle over $T$'' to mean a principal $\bG\times_UT$-bundle over $T$.

-In Section~\ref{sect:redtopsv} we deduce Theorem~\ref{MainThm1} from the following result of independent interest (cf.~\cite[Theorem~1.3]{PSV}).
+In Section~\ref{sect:redtopsv} we deduce Theorem~\ref{MainThm1} from the following result of independent interest (cf.~\cite[Thm.~1.3]{PSV}).

-\begin{theorem} Let $R$ be the semi-local ring of finitely many closed points on an irreducible smooth affine variety over an infinite field $k$, set $U=\spec R$.
-Let $\bG$ be a simple simply-connected group scheme over $U$ (see~\cite[Exp.~XXIV, Sect.~5.3]{SGA3-3} for the definition).
+\begin{theorem} Let $R$ be the semi-local ring of finitely many closed points on an irreducible smooth affine variety over an infinite field $k$ and set $U=\spec R$.
+Let $\bG$ be a~simple, simply-connected group scheme over $U$ {\rm(}see~\cite[Exp.~XXIV, Sect.~5.3]{SGA3-3} for the definition{\rm)}.
 Let $\cE_t$ be a principal $\bG$-bundle over the affine line $\A^1_U=\spec R[t]$, and let $h(t)\in R[t]$ be a monic polynomial.
 Denote by $(\A^1_U)_h$ the open subscheme in $\A^1_U$ given by $h(t)\ne0$ and assume that the restriction of $\cE_t$ to $(\A^1_U)_h$ is a trivial principal $\bG$-bundle.
 Then for each section $s:U\to\A^1_U$ of the projection $\A^1_U\to U$ the $\bG$-bundle $s^*\cE_t$ over $U$ is trivial. \end{theorem}

-The derivation of Theorem~\ref{MainThm1} from Theorem~\ref{th:psv} is based on results of the second author, A.~Stavrova, and N.~Vavilov, namely, on~\cite{Pa2} and~\cite[Theorem~1.2]{PSV}.
+The derivation of Theorem~\ref{MainThm1} from Theorem~\ref{th:psv} is based on results of the second author, A.~Stavrova, and N.~Vavilov, namely, on~\cite{Pa2} and~\cite[Thm.~1.2]{PSV}.

 Let $Y$ be a semi-local scheme.
-We will call a simple $Y$-group scheme isotropic, if its restriction to each connected component of $Y$ contains a proper parabolic subgroup scheme.
-(Note that by~\cite[Exp.~XXVI, Cor.~6.14]{SGA3-3} this is equivalent to the usual definition, that is to the requirement that the group scheme contains a torus isomorphic to~$\mathbb G_{m,Y}$.)
+We will call a simple $Y$-group scheme isotropic if its restriction to each connected component of $Y$ contains a proper parabolic subgroup scheme.
+(Note that by~\cite[Exp.~XXVI, Cor.~6.14]{SGA3-3} this is equivalent to the usual definition, that is, to the requirement that the group scheme contains a torus isomorphic to~$\mathbb G_{m,Y}$.)
 Theorem~\ref{th:psv} is, in turn, derived from the following statement.